CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 If you connect the Layout Generator to the Shaping Guide on the Perlin Generator, you can see the result.

 ![](wmlayouttomask.PNG)
+If you connect the Layout Generator to the Mask on the Perlin Generator, you can see the result.